phievo/phievo/docs/source/installation.rst

 Similarly to the
 (`run\_evolution.py <https://raw.githubusercontent.com/phievo/phievo/master/run_evolution.py>`__)
-script, Analyse Run.ipynb is downloaded when you call the ``phievo.download_tools()`` function.
+script, Analyze Run.ipynb is downloaded when you call the ``phievo.download_tools()`` function.

 The jupyter kernel is started with the following command